 The next advantage of the test is the fact it is all computer based.
 That does not just mean the generation of all the questions.
 It also means calculating the results and scores.
-This in turn means that the results can be obtained incredibly quickly.
+That, in turn, means that the results can be obtained incredibly quickly.
 There is no element of human marking involved.
 The speed of results makes this type of test highly appropriate in job interview scenarios.

-With the computer adaptive test a student will answer appreciably more questions correctly than wrongly.
+With the computer adaptive test, a student will answer appreciably more questions correctly than wrongly.
 The results can be calculated as soon as the test is completed and the results provided in no time at all.
 The results can be calculated without any input from the teacher.
 Because of the speed with which the test can be taken and the ease with which it can be used, teachers can be more up to date on their students’ skills and knowledge.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.

 Aug 13, 21 03:20 PM